vectorform/Texty/README.md

 # Texty
 Created and maintained by Vectorform, LLC.

-Texty's goal is to make managing styles and annotated strings clean and easy.
+Texty's goal is to make styling text clean and easy.
+This is accomplished using things like style containers, styled label initializers, and string styling via XML-like tags.

 ## Getting started